+Suitable arrangements were in place for the safe disposal of general and clinical waste.

 The inspector found that adequate fire precautions had been put in place.
 The inspector viewed evidence that fire equipment was serviced regularly, as were the fire alarm and emergency lighting.

-The inspector spoke to staff member with named responsibility for health and safety including fire safety in the centre.
-He outlined how he carried out fire drills with the staff and residents on a monthly basis at various times of the day.
-The inspector also noted that residents and staff attended the fire safety training.
-Staff and residents spoken with were knowledgeable on the procedure to follow in the event of a fire.
+The inspector saw that fire drills were carried out on a regular basis.
+The inspector also noted that staff and some residents attended the fire safety training.
+Staff spoken with were knowledgeable on the procedure to follow in the event of a fire.
+Residents also told the inspector about the evacuation procedure and assembly point.

 The inspector read the emergency plan and saw that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
 In addition alternative accommodation for residents was specified should evacuation be required.
-An emergency bag continuing equipment such as torches and hi visibility jackets was available to take with residents should it be required.
+An emergency bag continuing equipment such as torches, high visibility jackets and emergency contact numbers was available to take with residents should it be required.

-All staff had attended training in the moving and handling and a matrix was maintained to identify when additional training was required.
+All staff had attended training in the moving and handling and a matrix was maintained to identify when additional training was required